startracker0/startracker0.github.io/_pages/about.md

 My research focuses on ***open-world scene understanding***, aiming to enable machines to perceive, understand, and reason about complex, dynamic, and open-ended environments.
 This includes work on open-vocabulary recognition, multi-modal learning, and object detection in diverse scenarios.

 I earned my Bachelor's degree in Electronic Information Science and Technology from the School of Information Science and Engineering at Lanzhou University.
 During my graduate studies, I conducted research at the Communication Center, Institute of Microelectronics, CAS, advised by Professor Jian Liu.
-I am currently pursuing my doctoral research at the State Key Laboratory of Multimodal Artificial Intelligence Systems, Institute of Automation, CAS.
+I am currently pursuing my doctoral research at ***the State Key Laboratory of Multimodal Artificial Intelligence Systems, Institute of Automation, CAS***.

 # 🔥 News
 - *2025.07*: &nbsp;🎉🎉 My paper is accepted by ACMMM2025!